Roles & Personas¶

 - Click on the Create button to add the new persona.

-- Existing personas can be modified by clicking on the persona in the Personas table, making the necessary changes, and clicking on the Update button.
+- Existing personas can be modified by clicking on the persona in the UX/Personas table, making the necessary changes, and clicking on the Update button.

 - To delete a persona, click on the delete button next to persona to be removed in the personas table.
 If any artifacts are dependent on this persona then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the persona dependencies and the persona itself, or No to cancel the deletion.